openshift/enhancements/enhancements/installer/aws-custom-region-and-endpoints.md

 When custom endpoints are provided for AWS APIs, the cluster operators also need the discover the information, therefore, the installer will make these available using the `config.openshift.io/v1` `Infrastructure` object.
 The cluster operators can then use the custom endpoints from the object to configure the AWS SDK to use the corresponding endpoints for communications.

-Since various kubernetes components like the kube-apiserver, kubelet (machine-config-operator), kube-controller-manager, cloud-controller-managers use the `.spec.cloudConfig` Config Map reference for cloud provider specific configurations, a new controller `cluster-kube-cloud-config-operator` will be introduced to perform the task of stitching the custom endpoints with the rest of the cloud config, such that all the kubernetes components can continue to directly consume a Config Map for configuration.
-This controller will perform the specialized stitching on the bootstrap host for control-plane kubelet and also actively reconcile the state in the cluster.
+Since various kubernetes components like the kube-apiserver, kubelet (machine-config-operator), kube-controller-manager, cloud-controller-managers use the `.spec.cloudConfig` Config Map reference for cloud provider specific configurations, a new controller `cluster-kube-cloud-config-operator` will be introduced.
+The controller will perform the task of stitching the custom endpoints with the rest of the cloud config, such that all the kubernetes components can continue to directly consume a Config Map for configuration.
+This controller will also perform the specialized stitching on the bootstrap host for control-plane kubelet and also actively reconcile the state in the cluster.

 Currently the installer only allows users to specify the regions that has RHCOS published AMIs, and therefore to support custom regions, the installer will allow users to specify any region string as long as the users also provide the custom endpoints for some predetermined list of services that are necessary for successful installs.